eclipse/paho.mqtt.rust/README.md

 ## Latest News

-Work is nearly complete to implement MQTT v5!
-A formal release is due in January 2020.

-This upcoming release will still target Futures v0.1 and Rust Edition 2015.
+Version 0.7 brings full support for MQTT v5.

-Once out the door, work will start to move the library to modern Rust, including upgrading to the 2018 Edition and upgrading to Futures 0.3.
-This will hinge on the state of Futures and async/await at that time.
+Work has started to move the library to modern Rust, including upgrading to the 2018 Edition and implementing the asynchronous client using async/await.
+That should hopefully be complete by June 2020.

 To keep up with the latest announcements for this project, follow: